HOW COVID-19 MAY IMPACT YOUR CASLPO MENTORSHIP

 No, your mentor's role is not to supervise you.
 Supervision is mandatory when you are a student and your supervisor is responsible for the clinical decisions that are made.
 Once you are registered with the College you are accountable for all the services you provide to your patients.
 Your mentor's role is to guide you generally in your practice, including directing you to useful resources, to enhance your competence and so that you meet the College's standards.

 6. How many mentees can one mentor provide guidance for?

 The College does not have a limit regarding the number of mentees that one mentor may provide guidance for.
-It is the mentor's responsibility to ensure that he/she has sufficient time to devote to each mentee that he/she has committed to.
+It is the mentor's responsibility to ensure that they have sufficient time to devote to each mentee that they have committed to.

 7. I am unable to find a mentor, what should I do?

 The College can assist you in your search for a mentor if you have been deemed eligible for registration and have already found employment in your profession.
 Based on where you will be working the College can provide you with a list of potential mentors.
 It will be up to you to contact the individuals on the list to determine if they are available and if they will be a good fit as your mentor.

 To obtain a list of potential mentors contact email@example.com and indicate the following:

 - The cities/areas in which you are searching for a mentor